-The main sources of capital funding are internal of \$16.14 million, and grants and subsidies of \$15.93 million.
-These funding sources will be used for the construction or acquisition of assets worth \$32.07 million.
+The main sources of capital funding are internal Council sourced funding of \$14.30 million, and grants and subsidies of \$41.17 million.
+A significant portion of the grants and subsidy relate to reconstruction funding provided under the REPA program.
+These funding sources will be used for the construction or acquisition of assets worth \$55.47 million.